DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 Data", or AAD.
 This is not a secret, but is used in the encryption.
 In theory, this can be from 0 to 2^64 bits.

-With this policy, for encryption you use the aad parameter to specify the AAD.
+With this policy, for encryption you use the `aad` property to specify the AAD.

-The resulting Authentication tag (an output of AES / GCM) is appended to the ciphertext.
+The resulting Authentication _tag_ (an output of AES / GCM) is appended to the ciphertext.
 By default, this policy emits 128 bits of tag.
+If you want to affect the size of the tag, you can specify the `tag-bits` property during encryption.

 For decryption, the actor must again supply the AAD - remember, it's not a secret.
 And the actor must supply the authentication tag, if it is not already